HarishHary/blink/docs/internals/plugin-runtime.md

 ### Lifecycle

 Each router dynamically creates primary, canary, and shadow deployment routes from its desired state.
 A normal production call uses primary unless its rollout bucket selects an active canary; `SubmitShadow` independently makes best-effort fan-out only to an active shadow candidate, so a full shadow budget never consumes production capacity.
+Callers gate their own submissions on `ProjectionData.RolloutByID[id].Shadow`, so a plugin with no shadow candidate never clones a batch for a call the router would discard as unroutable.
+The same entry's `HasCandidate` and `Shadow` gate the rollout split itself for the same reason: a batch only has to be cut where its routing decision changes, so a plugin with no canary candidate takes its whole batch as one group, and one with a canary is cut in two - the buckets the candidate wins and the rest - rather than once per bucket, since the router re-derives the decision from the one rollout key the call carries.
+A candidate appearing mid-batch moves the committed generation, and calls from a retired generation are rejected so the caller re-resolves against fresh state, which is what makes that collapse safe.

 ```mermaid
 stateDiagram-v2